 How To Use Licorice Root Health Embassy

-2 tsp of Licorice Root pour with 250ml of boiling water.
-Brew under the cover for about half an hour to 40 minutes, then strain.
-Drink in small doses up to 2 glasses of infusion per day.
+1-2 tsp of Licorice Root pour with 250ml of boiling water.
+Brew under the cover for about 10-15 minutes, then strain and drink.

 Place a saucepan filled with water on medium heat.
 Before the water starts boiling, add 1 tbsp the Licorice Root.
 Allow the mixture to come to a boiling point.
 Turn off the burner and steep it for 5 to 7 minutes.
 Place a strainer over a cup and pour the mixture into it.
 Discard the roots.
 You can add to this decoction 1-inch of fresh ginger while steeping the tea.

 3 tsp of Licorice Root pour with 100ml of water and bring it to a boil.
 Simmer for about 10 minutes, without topping up the evaporated liquid.
 Strain the decoction, and pour the remaining raw material back in 50ml water and boil again.
 Simmer it for 5 minutes.
 Combine both decoctions with each other.
 Drink divided into smaller portions 3-4 times a day or use to prepare cosmetics (tonic or hair rinses).